Who's That Girl (1987 film): Filming

 Filming began in New York in July 1986.
 Madonna would ask for five minutes to study the script for the scene they were filming.
 For example, before a scene in which she needed to appear out of breath, she did a series of push-ups before going on set.
 Dunne observed that "[Madonna] likes her first take best.
 I think my best is around fourth.
 She always says, 'You got it, you got it,' and she was driving me crazy just like her character would.
 We had to make a compromise as to which take is the best."
 Madonna wanted Foley to give her proper direction on set, but he preferred her to be her real self, rather than the persona in her music videos.
 Regarding her acting abilities, Foley stressed the fact that Madonna was very uptight and into every detail, determined to have the correct portrayal.
 "That's probably why it wasn't so good.
 In Desperately Seeking Susan, when she didn't know what she was doing, she was being natural and at her best."

 As December arrived, production was halted for a few days due to snowfall in New York City.
 Madonna decided to utilize the time by working on the film's soundtrack and her next concert tour.
 While recording the title track, Madonna decided to change the film's name from Slammer to Who's That Girl as she felt it to be a better title.
 Filming commenced in January 1987, where the scene involving a cougar was shot.
 During the second take, the cougar accidentally escaped from the cage, resulting in filming being paused for a few hours.
 By February 1987, Madonna's scenes were already shot although she proceeded to linger on the set to watch Foley and his team work.
 Foley described her being around the set and not acting as a "pain-in-the-ass", since she "won't skimp especially on cost and she should know that Warner had a tight schedule and constraints on the budget.
 They still did not trust Madonna when it came to acting.
 Hell they even gave a greater percentage of the budget to the soundtrack."
 Filming ended in March 1987, with post-production continuing till July 1987.
-During the development of the starting credits, Madonna asked Foley if they could have a cartoon figure of her character introducing the film credits.
-Foley liked the idea, and Warner enlisted cartoonist April March to create the cartoon.
+During the development of the opening credits, Madonna asked Foley if they could have a cartoon figure of her character introducing the film credits.
+Foley liked the idea, and Warner enlisted Broadcast Arts to create the cartoon.
+The sequence was animation directed by Richard Machin, produced by Peter Rosenthal, animated by Glen Claybrook, John Canemaker, Doug Frankel, Dan Haskett, Norma Rivera-Klingler, April March, Bob McKnight, Edward Rivera and Bob Scott, with concept art and character designs by Daniel Melgarejo, assisted by Neil Martinson; and edited by James Romaine and Conni X.